-A year after being selected as semifinalists in the Student Veterans of America National Business Plan Competition, the University of Southern Maine Husky Vets have now placed second in the annual event, held earlier this month in San Antonio, Texas.
+A year after being selected as semifinalists in the Student Veterans of America National Business Plan Competition, the University of Southern Maine Husky Vets have now placed second in the annual event, held in early January in San Antonio, Texas.

 Four of USM’s student veterans — Mary Swanson, Omar Andrews, Rudy DaRocha and Kelsey Earley — were awarded the silver trophy at the annual SVA National Conference for their business plan to increase awareness of the campus group and promote its membership.